ennovum/immutably-array/README.md

 ### `unshift`

-Immutably unshiftes (is that even a word?) the given values to the respective part of the input data structure.
+Immutably inserts the given values to the beginning of the array in the respective part of the input data structure.

 ```
 output = immutably.array.unshift(input, path, ...values);